 Our subscription contracts are typically for a term of three years at contract inception with one year renewals thereafter.
 Over time, we anticipate a decrease in maintenance contract renewals as we transition our solution portfolio and maintenance customers from a perpetual license-based model to a cloud-based subscription delivery model.
 We also anticipate an increase in subscription contract renewals as we continue focusing on innovation, quality and the integration of our subscription solutions which we believe will provide value-adding capabilities to better address our customers' needs.
 Due primarily to these factors, we believe a recurring revenue customer retention measure that combines subscription and maintenance customer contracts provides an accurate representation of our customers' overall behavior.
-For the three months ended March 31, 2016, approximately 93% of our customers with recurring subscription or maintenance contracts were retained.
+For the three months ended September 30, 2016, approximately 92% of our customers with recurring subscription or maintenance contracts were retained when compared to the same period in 2015.